ClaudioRMalvino/physics_TUI/README.md

 **Note:** Response times may be limited due to academic commitments, but the project remains open for community contributions and use.

 ---

-*Developed with ❤️ for physics education and software craftsmanship*